Parramatta Eels Women

-Parramatta Eels Women are a rugby league team, representing the Parramatta region of Sydney, New South Wales.
+Parramatta Eels Women are a rugby league team, representing the Parramatta region of Sydney.
 The team is part of the Parramatta Eels club and plays in the National Rugby League Women's Premiership.
 The club announced their first player signings in late June 2021.

 Seasons

 The Parramatta Eels Women's team entered the National Rugby League Women's Premiership in the postponed 2021 season on 27 February 2022.

+2026 Draw

+The draw for the 2026 season was announced on 14 November 2025.